Ayush-Khandelwal-007/DAA/Assignment2/README.md

 ```
 ### Output
 ```
-The number of subsets of arr[] having XOR of elements as K
+A single Integer value depicting the number of subsets of arr[] having XOR of elements as K
 ```
 ---